 How to get the data

 The dataset is available in Stata, SPSS, R, Mplus, and SAS formats.
 To download the files, you must complete the registration form below.
-Once you have submitted the form, you will recieve via the email address provided a pass code to access the download page.
+Once you have submitted the form, you will receive via the email address provided a pass code to access the download page.

 The only requirement for access to the data is that you agree send a copy of any publications or circulated working papers to the PI (Stephen Vaisey, firstname.lastname@example.org) for listing on the project publications page.